There really are few foods that bring drool to the tongue quite like the thought of a perfectly cooked brisket.

 This is a great choice for first-time and beginner smokers who are still earning their chops.
-It’s a more mild wood and a more mild smoke so you’re less likely to overdo it and ruin your meat.
+It’s a more mild wood and a more mild wood smoke flavor so you’re less likely to overdo it and ruin your meat.

 Since there are different types of maple trees that can be used for smoking meats, do yourself a favor and try the different varieties and see which specific maple wood you think comes out the best!